yvonneyeh/ufo-hangman/README.md

 - Implement hash map for quicker runtime when determining which letters have been guessed already.
 - Determining difference between `word_letters` and `guessed_letters` currently in happens in O(n), to refactor this I would create a `valid_characters` set and remove letters as they are guessed to make the lookup O(1).
 - Additional unittests.

+### About the Developer

+[**Yvonne Yeh**](http://yvonneyeh.com/) is a software engineer from the Silicon Valley who has never seen the show.
+Curiosity, creativity, and a love of learning are at the root of everything Yvonne does.
+She loves that coding because it's an art form, it tickles her brain in the same spot as designing does.
+Before she learned how to code, she worked in K-12 education, design, and mental/physical fitness.
+Her personal coding journey began when she was learning alongside her 3rd grade students; she helped introduce **Hour of Code** and **Computer Science Week** into her school’s permanent curriculum.
+From there she dove into self-study with Scratch, CS50x, Python 4 Everybody, YouTube videos, and Codecademy.
+She is currently the **Chapter Leader** of [Codecademy's Silicon Valley Chapter](https://community.codecademy.com/silicon-valley/).